BEARDED COLLIE CLUB PLATINUM JUBILEE OPEN SHOW

 Our Breed Education Co-ordinator (BEC) is Angela Pedder (Caldermist) and all matters or queries relating to The Judges Education Programme for aspiring judges should in all cases be directed to Angela either by emailing her or by contacting her by telephone on 01964-527716 / 07896-660857.

+Exchange of health information between breeders and stud dog owners when planning a mating.
 As part of the Breed Strategy and following the request from breeders to produce a checklist with guidance for the exchange of health information between breeders and stud dog owners when planning a mating, the JBLC has produced a checklist as to the type of questions that breeders can ask potential stud dog owners, and a longer article which expands on the checklist and covers other points to consider when choosing a stud dog - see the JBLC Breed Strategy page.

-An analysis of sire usage has been done to show what effect the recommended annual limit of 2 litters per year would have had, if it had been in place during the period 2011 - 2016.
+An analysis of sire usage has been done as part of the Bearded Collie Breed Strategy to show what effect the recommended annual limit of 2 litters per year would have had, if it had been in place during the period 2011 - 2016.
 You can find the analysis here.

 New links added to the following items: